 GUYLE FIELDER – Hockey

-Fielder became the first pro player anywhere to accumulate 100 points in a seasons, totaling 122 for the Americans during the 1956-57 season.
+Fielder became the first pro player anywhere to accumulate 100 points in a season, totaling 122 for the Americans during the 1956-57 season.
 He tallied a total of 2,037 points in his career and was the first professional hockey player to score 2000 points.
-He was later joined by NHL stars Wayne Gretzky, Gordie Howe, and Mark Messier.

 PETE GROSS – Media